 DeLa Express Pipeline vetted at public meeting

 Jun.
-18—Moss Lake Partners of Houston is holding informational meetings Tuesday in Odessa to unveil their multibillion-dollar DeLa Express Pipeline project on which they hope to start construction in the second quarter of 2026 and put into operation in the second or third quarter of 2028.
+19—Moss Lake Partners of Houston held two informational meetings Tuesday in Odessa to unveil their multibillion-dollar DeLa Express Pipeline project on which they hope to start construction in the second quarter of 2026 and put into operation in the second or third quarter of 2028.

-The first session was held from 11 a.m. to 1 p.m. at the Lawndale Community Center in northwestern Odessa, where public interest appeared minimal as almost nobody was there except representatives of Moss Lake Partners and the Federal Energy Regulatory Commission, which must approve the plan because it would cross the Texas-Louisiana state line into Calcasieu Parish after traversing 21 Texas counties.
-A second session will be held from 5-8 p.m. at the Lawndale Community Center.
+The sessions were held from 11 a.m. to 1 p.m. and 5-8 p.m. at the Lawndale Community Center in northwestern Odessa, where public interest appeared minimal as almost nobody was there except representatives of Moss Lake Partners and the Federal Energy Regulatory Commission, which must approve the plan because it would cross the Texas-Louisiana state line into Calcasieu Parish after traversing 21 Texas counties.

 Moss Lake Senior Vice President for Regulatory, Environmental and Government Affairs Chris Thiele of Houston said his company looks forward to completing the line because it would move two billion cubic feet per day of natural gas 690 miles from near Red Bluff in Loving County to Port Arthur and the Moss Lake-owned Hackberry Liquefied Natural Gas Export Terminal in Cameron Parish, La.